-Which Power and Size of Binocular to Pick?
+Which Power and Size of Binocular Should I Choose?

-If you are trying to decide between a 8x42 or say a 10x50 or any other sizes, here is some helpful information:
+If you are trying to decide between different sizes of binoculars (for example, 8x42 or 10x50), here is some helpful information:

-Size - The second number is a measure of size - it's the effective diameter of the objective lens in millimeters.
-This is the biggest lens that points towards your object.
+Size - The second number is a measure of size: it's the effective diameter of the objective lens in millimeters.
+This is the biggest lens in the binocular and it points towards your object.
 The bigger the size, the more light it gathers, so images are brighter and you can see fainter objects.
-However, the larger the size, the heavier it is, so harder to keep steady in your hands.
+However, the larger the size, the heavier the binocular is, so it can be harder to keep the binocular steady in your hands.

 BY LEVEL:

-For a beginner, go towards lower power and smaller diameters, a great starter "full size" binocular is a 8x42.
-Or try our compact binoculars.
+For a beginner, select lower powers and smaller diameters.
+A great starter "full size" binocular is a n8x42.
+Or you try one of our compact binoculars.

 For more advanced users, you can try a 10x42.